 So I’ve been experimenting an awful lot lately.
 Everything I use is natural!
 Even the essential oils.
 And let’s talk about those for one minute: essential oils.

 Many essential oils for skin like Tea Tree Oil and Eucalyptus Oil are super strong so you have to dilute them with another oil.
-I use either coconut or flaxseed oil to dilute mine.
-I’m careful with coconut oil though because it does have a rather thick consistency and is not great for women with oily skin.
+I use either almond or flaxseed oil to dilute mine.

 Use what works best for your skin type.
 I’m also going to start testing other oils.
 I meant to try Jojoba Oil, and I just noticed that you can buy it in the small town I live in.
 It’s pretty pricy, but whatever.

 Here is a small list of essential oils and carrier oils (to dilute with) that are safe to use on your skin.

 5 Best Carrier Oils for your DIY skin care:

 While most carrier oils can be found right in your very own grocery or health food store, Amazon also has a nice little collection.
 Here are five that are good for all skin types and can be used not only for your homemade skincare routine but for many other health benefits.

 Jojoba Oil – healing and moisturizing, good for all skin types

 Coconut Oil – is rich in Vitamin E and, a great hydrator